gravitational/gravity/docs/6.x/pack.md

 #
 extensions:
   # This setting will not install system logging service and hide "logs tab"
-  # in the cluster UI
+  # in the Cluster UI
   logs:
     disabled: false

   # This setting will not install system monitoring application and hide
-  # Monitoring tab in the cluster UI
+  # Monitoring tab in the Cluster UI
   monitoring:
     disabled: false